 The Historic Orchard at Alta Pass

-You could easily blaze by milepost 328, but you'd be sad if you missed the Historic Orchard at Alta Pass.
+You could easily blaze by milepost 328 on Blue Ridge Parkway, but you'd be sad if you missed the Historic Orchard at Alta Pass.
 Rich in history, this locally owned-and-operated apple orchard is one part museum, one part music venue, and just a little touristy.
 Don't be scared off by the locals who frequent the Saturday live music and dancing.
 They are a welcoming bunch who can teach you a thing or two about cutting a rug.

-If your party is large enough, arrange a story-telling hayride with The Historic Orchard c0-founder Bill Carson.
+If your party is large enough, arrange a story-telling hayride with The Historic Orchard at Alta Pass co-founder Bill Carson.
 Along the 45-minute tractor pull, he'll tell you some of the history of the place and how it fit into a key Revolutionary War battle.